Ethan-Loo/kmer2vec_pytorch/README.md

 ========
 This implementation is based on the [original kmer2vec model by mais4719 (Magnus Isaksson)](https://github.com/mais4719/kmer2vec) as a Pytorch adaptation.
-The goal of this implementation is to make the code more optimized for performance, improve modularity, and to track runtime progress via tqdm.
+The goal of this implementation is to make the code more optimized for performance, improve modularity, and track runtime progress via tqdm.

 In this implementation, I was unable to import pybedtools and thus resorted the use used of subprocess to call bedtools instead.
 This is required for kmer generation in the `reference_vocab_torch.py` script.

 > #### Library requirements
-* pytorch
+* pytorch (including cudatoolkit if using GPU)
 * tqdm
 * numpy
 * pysam